lab1092/blender-manual_ja/manual/textures/mapping/environment.rst

 +-----------------------------------------------------------------------+-----------------------------------------------+

-The following images show the effect of the :guilabel:`Depth`.
+The following images show the effect of the *Depth*.
 The first render has depth set to 0.
 This means the environment map on the plane has rendered before the environment map of the sphere, so the sphere's reflection isn't shown.
-By raising the :guilabel:`Depth`, the environment map is rendered recursively, in order to get reflections of reflections.
+By raising the *Depth*, the environment map is rendered recursively, in order to get reflections of reflections.

 +-----------------------------------------------+----------------------------------------------------------+